 Rainy day in London got you down?
 Here’s my personalized guide for how to spend a rainy day in London (from a local!).
 Enjoy!

-It doesn’t long in London to realize which stereotypes hold true.
+It doesn’t take long in London to realize which stereotypes hold true.
 And let’s just say London isn’t exactly known for bright sunny days.
-Whether you’re in London for a spell or the long haul you and rain will making very, very good acquaintances.
+Whether you’re in London for a spell or the long haul you and rain will be making very, very good acquaintances.

 But don’t let the drear of the city get you down.
 In fact, there’s a certain charm in London that comes only with a rainy day.